 Ms. Montanaro has thirty years of experience in Latin America solidarity movements, working first in New England for Clergy and Laity Concerned, and then on the West Coast for Global Exchange.

-She is the co-founder of the Eco Cuba Network, promoting interchange between U.S. and Cuban environmental scientists, along with Global Exchange Board member, Dr. Michele Frank, M.D.; Laurie Stone, M.S., of Solar Energy International, Catherine Murphy, M.S., of The Literacy Project, and Rachel Bruhnke, M.S., Environmental Engineer.
+She is the co-founder of the Eco Cuba Network, promoting interchange between U.S. and Cuban environmental scientists, along with Global Exchange Board member, Dr. Michele Frank, M.D.; Laurie Stone, M.S., of Rocky Mountain Institute, Catherine Murphy, M.S., of The Literacy Project, and Rachel Bruhnke, M.S., Environmental Engineer.
 Pamela Montanaro is available to speak about:

-- Eco Cuba Network: the extraordinary struggles and successes of Cuba's environmental scientists in Environmental Protection and Sustainable Development and how U.S. environmentalists can support them and learn from their experiences
+- Eco Cuba Network: the extraordinary struggles and successes of Cuba's environmental scientists and policy makers in Environmental Protection and Sustainable Development and how U.S. environmentalists can support them and learn from their experiences

 - Freedom to Travel to Cuba Campaign: how U.S. citizens can get involved in the struggle for our right to travel to Cuba, the only country in the world to which we, as U.S. citizens, are denied our constitutional right to travel.